codesport/admin-panel/README.md

 2. handleUpdate()

-    Updates the list by first removing the property being edited from a copy existing list.
-Afterwards, it concatenates the updated item the the copy.
-FInally, it uses setState() to actually update the masterList.
-Do note these are array manipulation operations.
-If we were storing in a database.
-This functionality would be different.
+    Updates the list by first removing the property being edited from a copy of the existing list.
+Next, it concatenates the updated item onto the truncated copy.
+Finally, it uses setState() to update the original and authoritative list called `masterList`.

+    **NB:** Please note that these are array manipulation operations.
+If we were storing in a database, our update functionality would be quite different.

 ```JSX
     handleUpdate = (updates) =>{